OtavioSessaSouza/mtg_Deck_Randomizer/README.md

 https://scryfall.com/

+scryfall dont suport this project. i doing this for fun.

 at the moment the api only give a list of 100 cards that can be played with the commander(last in the list).

 requirements: